binerogroup/documentation/_sources/compute/launching-an-instance/index.rst.txt

 To launch a new compute instance in Binero cloud, you have four main options as outlined in the links below.

-Each option have its pros and cons:
+Each option have its advantages and disadvantages:

-- :doc:`The cloud management portal <cloud-management-portal>` is recommended and will get a user with limited prior knowledge from A to B quickly.
+- :doc:`The cloud management portal <cloud-management-portal>` is what we recommended and will get a user with limited prior knowledge from A to B quickly.
 The tradeoff is that advanced features are not always available.

 - :doc:`OpenStack Horizon <openstack-horizon>` is the web interface included in